hyprwm/hyprland-wiki/content/configuring/extra/_index.md

 title: Extra
 ---

-This section is for extras - things you could find useful.
+This section is for extras --- things you might find useful.
 {{< subpage_list >}}